 Parents are jointly responsible for the care, welfare and development of their children, unless there is a court determination to the contrary.

 Either party may seek an order about the children during the separation period, as well as applying to the Child Support Agency for child support.
-A person who is unable to support themselves during the period of separation is entitled to apply to the Family Court, the Federal Circuit Court or a local Magistrates Court for spousal maintenance.
+A person who is unable to support themselves during the period of separation is entitled to apply to the Federal Circuit and Family Court of Australia or a local Magistrates Court for spousal maintenance.